AliKiyak/esportsfrontend/README.md

 ## Description

-The frontend of our Esport application running in angular.
+The frontend of our Esport application running in Angular.

 ## Visuals